We offer information about costs, how to start up a pet walking business, and what dog walking involves.

 How much does setting up a dog walking business cost?

-- Becoming a member of the National Association of Pet Sitters and Dog Walkers (NARPS) - not compulsory but a good idea, as it will give your customers confidence that you're part of an official organisation, plus they offer advice and help with running a dog walking business.
+- Becoming a member of the National Association of Pet Sitters and Dog Walkers (NARPS) - this is not compulsory but a good idea, as it will give your customers confidence that you're part of an official organisation, plus they offer advice and help with running a dog walking business.
 NARPS has three membership levels: Gold, Silver and Bronze.
 Gold costs £180 to join and comes with a monthly fee of £10.
 Silver's joining fee is £173 and the monthly payments are £8 each.
 Bronze doesn't have a joining fee but costs £25 a month.

 - CRB check - again, not absolutely necessary, but will reassure customers.
 Criminal record checks can be done online and cost around £30.